outlearn-content/angular/sections/step_01.md

 # Summary

 This addition to your app uses static HTML to display the list.
-Now, let's go to {@link step_02 step 2} to learn how to use AngularJS to dynamically generate the same list.
+Now, let's go to step 2 to learn how to use AngularJS to dynamically generate the same list.